Understanding Meningitis -- Prevention

 Meningitis is usually caused by many different viruses and bacteria.
 So the best methods of preventing it varies.
 But by getting vaccinated and taking sensible precautions, you can greatly reduce your risk.
 Here's what you need to know about meningitis prevention.

-Although they cannot prevent all types of meningococcal disease, both vaccines can prevent many types of the disease.
+MCV4 and MPSV4 can prevent 70% of the types of meningococcal disease.
 Both are effective in nine out of 10 people.
 MCV4 tends to give longer protection and is better at preventing transmission of the disease.

 Doctors recommend a dose of MCV4, which is given as a shot, for children at age 11 or 12.
 A second booster dose is given at age 16.
+Serogroup B vaccine is also available and most recently, was recommended for use.
 Other people at risk should also consider getting a vaccine, including:

 - People who think they've been exposed to meningococcal meningitis